aravindhk10/aravindhk10/README.md

 - 👋 Hi, I’m Aravind
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Flutter
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React.Js
-- 💞️ I’m looking to collaborate on any databased projects
+- 💞️ I’m looking to collaborate on any Flutter project
 - 📫 How to reach me aravindhk10@gmail.com

 <!---